SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training: Experiments

-\textbf{Comparison with FL and SSFL Methods} \; We compare our results with the state-of-the-art FL and SSFL methods in Table~\ref{tab:result}.
+\textbf{Comparison with FL and SSFL methods} \; We compare our results with the state-of-the-art FL and SSFL methods in Table~\ref{tab:result}.
 We demonstrate that SemiFL can perform competitively with the state-of-the-art FL result trained with fully supervised data.
 It is worth mentioning that SSFL may outperform FL methods in the Non-IID data partition case because the server has a small set of labeled IID data.
 We also demonstrate that our method significantly outperforms existing SSFL methods.
-We note that existing SSFL methods fail to perform closely to the state-of-the-art centralized SSL methods, even if their underlying SSL methods are the same.
+Existing SSFL methods fail to perform closely to the state-of-the-art centralized SSL methods, even if their underlying SSL methods are the same.
 Moreover, existing SSFL methods cannot outperform the Partially Supervised case, indicating that they deteriorate the performance of the labeled server.
+In particular, FedMatch allocates disjoint model parameters for the server and clients, and FedRGD assigns a higher weight for the server model for aggregation.
+Both methods do not directly fine-tune the global model with labeled data and generate pseudo-labels with the received global model.
 To our best knowledge, \textit{the proposed SemiFL is the first SSFL method that actually improves the performance of the labeled server and performs close to the state-of-the-art FL and SSL methods.}

-\textbf{Ablation Study}\; We conduct an ablation study on SemiFL and demonstrate the results in Table~\ref{tab:component}.
-Based on our extensive experiments, it is evident that ``Fine-Tuning with Labeled Data'' and ``Pseudo-Labeling with Received Model'' are the critical components of the proposed `Alternate Training' method for the success of our method.
-We also conduct ablation study on static Batch Normalization(sBN), the number of local training epoch, the Mixup data augmentation, and global SGD momentum.
+\textbf{Ablation studies}\; We conduct ablation studies on SemiFL and demonstrate the results in Table~\ref{tab:component}.
+Based on our extensive experiments, it is evident that ``Fine-tune global model with labeled data'' and ``Generate pseudo-labels with global model'' are the critical components of the proposed `Alternate Training' method for the success of our method.
+We also conduct an ablation study on static Batch Normalization(sBN), the number of local training epochs, the Mixup data augmentation, and global SGD momentum.
 The detailed results can be found in the Appendix.